hypo69/hypo/docs/gemini/out/en/explainer/src/fast_api/html/index.md

 **Relationships with other project parts:**

-This HTML file relies on a FastAPI endpoint `/process_data` to handle the submitted form data, demonstrating a typical client-server interaction.
+This HTML file relies on a FastAPI endpoint `/process_data` to handle the submitted form data, demonStarting a typical client-server interaction.
 The `src` package likely contains the definition of this FastAPI endpoint.
 This endpoint needs to be correctly implemented in FastAPI to process the received data.